 Treatment typically includes the removal of the bacteria, either through brushing or by using an antiseptic mouthwash like chlorhexidine (

-In that study, 20 children rinsed with either chlorhexidine or sesame oil, both of which caused a significant decrease in levels of the microorganisms known to contribute to bad breath (
+In the study, 20 children rinsed with either chlorhexidine or sesame oil, both of which caused a significant decrease in levels of the microorganisms known to contribute to bad breath (

 Though more research is needed, oil pulling may be used as a natural alternative to reduce bad breath and could be as effective as traditional treatments.

 Cavities are a common problem that stems from tooth decay.

 Plaque can also cause cavities.
 Plaque forms a coating on teeth and is comprised of bacteria, saliva, and food particles.
 The bacteria begin to break down the food particles, forming an acid that destroys tooth enamel and causes tooth decay (

 Several studies have found that oil pulling can help reduce the number of bacteria in the mouth, preventing tooth decay.